 How to start an exe in a batch file

 To start an exe file from a batch file in Windows, you can use the start command.
-For example, the following line would start Notepad in most versions of Windows.
+For example, the following command would start Notepad in most versions of Windows.

 The start command can be used for other exe files by replacing the file path with the path to the exe file.